eugeniagr/WhoRunTheWorld_TaxisProject/README.md

 PREDICTION EXPERIMENT IS BASED ON:

-WEATHER CONDITIONS
 - Temperature
 - Rain
-Distance
+- Distance
-Time of Day
+- Time of Day
-Day of the week
+- Day of the week

 CAB TYPE
 - UBER